 Nuremberg City Square

-The Church of Our Lady is literally in the heart of the oldest section of Nuremberg.
-Built in 1362, it is one of the city’s three churches erected during the Middle Ages.
+The Church of Our Lady is literally in the heart of Nuremberg’s oldest section.
+Built-in 1362, it is one of the city’s three churches erected during the Middle Ages.
 The Männleinlaufenn was installed in 1509.
 During the holidays, Frauenkirche takes center stage when it overlooks Nuremberg’s famous Christmas Market.

 Related: America’s Best Christmas Markets